Social Services Coordinator of the Year

 They are educators; bringing information regarding health and wellness into the community; informing residents on how to apply for available services and benefits; keeping staff up-to-date on any aging-in-place issues a resident may have.

-They are builders of community; mediating disputes among residents; facilitating support groups within the community itself.
+They are builders of the community; mediating disputes among residents; facilitating support groups within the community itself.
 They are links between community agencies and service providers and residents.
 They provide resource directories for residents, their families and community staff.

 They are advocates for their residents within the communities they live and the larger community they live in.